-Thanks to AUREC Migration in Sydney, they’ve been able to lend a hand at creating this up to date blog post for anyone wanting to move to Australia permanently or just wondering what Australia visa you need to apply for.
+Thanks to AUREC Migration & Mobility in Sydney, they’ve been able to lend us a hand at creating this up to date blog post for anyone wanting to move to Australia permanently or just wondering what Australia visa you need to apply for.

-In this post, we talk about the most popular visas to come to Australia with the option of how to stay in Australia permanently and even having a chance of getting Australian citizenship in the long run.
+In this post, we talk about the most popular Australian visas with the option of how to stay in Australia permanently and even having a chance of getting Australian citizenship in the long run.

 We’ve created this map to help you with understand what the visas mean that we talk about in this post.
 It’s taken me a long time to get my head around so I’m glad I’ve had AUREC to help us with this post for you.

 There’s 7 main pathways to come into Australia.
 Click to which visa fits your description below.

 I’m sure we’ve all been there.
 We’ve visited a country, fallen in love with it and have decided we want to stay permanently.
 There are actual ways you can do this whilst you’re still on that tourist visa in Australia.

 So, lets break it down into the three different tourist visas you can apply for.